-2. Use Fenugreek capsules
+2. Use Fenugreek Capsules

 3. Provide lots of food

-If you feed her raw, then make sure that the foods are easy-to-digest during this nursing period.
-It is common for a nursing dog to lose her weight during this period, but sometimes a noticeable, unusual drop can be a warning sign that your dog does not get enough food.
+If you feed her raw, make sure that the foods are easy to digest during this nursing period.
+It is common for a nursing dog to lose weight during this period, but sometimes a noticeable, unusual drop can signify that your dog does not get enough food.
 Therefore, you had better take care of her size carefully.

-4. Consider vitamin supplements
+4. Consider Vitamin Supplements

-If your dog has a low milk supply for her puppies, you can consider using certain supplements for her to help boost milk supply.
-Milk thistle is among the most natural supplements helping lactating moms with their milk-producing.
+If your dog has a low milk supply for her puppies, you can consider using certain supplements to help boost the milk supply.
+Milk thistle is among the most natural supplements assisting lactating moms with their milk-producing.

-Your nursing dog also needs more phosphorus and calcium, both for her depletion of the mineral through breastfeeding and the bone developing of her puppies.
-Her pups also need protein in order to develop well.
+Your nursing dog also needs more phosphorus and calcium, both for her depletion of the mineral through breastfeeding and the bone development of her puppies.
+Her pups also need protein to develop well.

 No matter what type of supplements you choose, it is best to consult your vet prior to really using it because a misstep might be disastrous for many puppies.
-Over-supplementing sometimes lead to health problems like nerve damage and digestive difficulties.
+Over-supplementing sometimes leads to health problems like nerve damage and digestive difficulties.

 5. Do not strictly stick to the basics

 A healthy, happy dog will produce milk better than a stressed counterpart.
 Therefore, you should warrant that the whelping area of your girl is comfy and clean so she will feel happy to stay there.
 Sometimes, you ought to give your mama dog a break from her fur babies.

 6. Go for nutritious treats

-A treat containing few nutritious dog foods includes cheddar cheese, fresh fruits, and dried beef.
+A treat containing a few nutritious dog foods includes cheddar cheese, fresh fruits, and dried beef.
 You should also consider adding things that are high in calories like salmon and sweet potatoes to your dog’s diet.
 Chicken, meatballs, and eggs are great choices if the two aforementioned foods are unavailable.

 After all, to improve dog milk production the right way, you should still ask your vet about the proper amount of food you ought to feed your lactating dog.